Zofia Albinowska-Minkiewiczowa: Career

 Her early works are usually portraits, but after 1920 she painted mainly small compositions showing room interiors, still life and flowers.
 Her works are sometimes described as being painted in a post-impressionist manner.
+She participated in many domestic and international exhibitions, including in Prague, Paris, and New York.
 She refused to paint the Soviet commanders saying that she can paint only the flowers.